bphd/PodMan-OSX/README.md

 sudo modprobe kvm
 ```

-### I'd like to run Docker-OSX on Windows
+### I'd like to run PodMan-OSX on Windows

-Running Docker-OSX on Windows is possible using WSL2 (Windows 11 + Windows Subsystem for Linux).
+Running PodMan-OSX on Windows is possible using WSL2 (Windows 11 + Windows Subsystem for Linux).

 You must have Windows 11 installed with build 22000+ (21H2 or higher).